Presentation: Infant with congenital malformation and dysmorphism syndrome

 - Decide which of the panels best suits the needs of your patient or family.
 For congenital malformations and/or dysmorphism, there are a number of available panels, including:

-- R26 Likely common aneuploidy: This should be performed first where aneuploidy (trisomy 13, trisomy 18 or trisomy 21) is considered to be the most likely diagnosis (send lithium heparin samples (alongside EDTA) in case a karyotype is required);
+- R26 Likely common aneuploidy: This should be performed first where aneuploidy (trisomy 13, trisomy 18 or trisomy 21) is considered to be the most likely diagnosis (send lithium heparin samples, alongside EDTA, in case a karyotype is required);

-- R14 Acutely unwell children with a likely monogenic disorder: This should be considered if the patient fulfils criteria for rapid whole genome sequencing (WGS) which are the patient is acutely unwell, there is a likely monogenic disorder and molecular diagnosis is likely to imminently alter management;
+- R14 Acutely unwell children with a likely monogenic disorder: This expedited test utilising whole genome sequencing (WGS) should be considered for patient who are acutely unwell, there is a likely monogenic disorder, and molecular diagnosis is likely to imminently alter management.
+Requesting R14 usually requires authorisation from clinical genetics.

 - R27 Paediatric disorders: This should be considered if there are congenital malformations and/or dysmorphism.
 Testing of adults with congenital malformation and dysmorphism syndromes would also be appropriate under this clinical indication.
 Additional panels relevant to the patient phenotype can also be added.